Top 10 Cards You Need for Your "Bad Reaction to Simochi" Yu-Gi-Oh Deck

 Even the best effect damage cards typically don't exceed 1000 burn damage.
 With a Simochi and Gift Card combo, you triple that for 3000 hurt!
 Yep, when activated, Gift Card provides your opponent 3000 life, converted with Simochi to become the strongest immediate effect damage (special gimmicks notwithstanding) in all of dueling.

 If you have a lucky opening hand, you can even OTK (one turn kill) your opponent before their first main phase!
 All it takes is a set Simochi (or Reficule) and three Gift Cards.
 Two Gifts and two Rains of Mercy would also work; either way, you can seize victory before they even have a chance to play.
-Absolutely crucial to any Anti-Cure structure.
+This is absolutely crucial to any Anti-Cure structure.

 Which card do you prefer?